Approximation of Splines in Wasserstein Spaces: Introduction

 subject to $I\geq 2$ given marginal constraints $X_{\overline{t}_i}\sim\overline{\mu}_{i}$ for prescribed times $0= \overline{t}_1<\ldots<\overline{t}_I= 1$, and given probability measures $\overline{\mu}_{i}$ for all $i=1,\ldots,I$.

 Numerically, this computationally demanding task is solved via a relaxation based on multi-marginal optimal transport with quadratic cost and entropic regularization.
-A drawback of this method is that a solution of \eqref{eq:P-splines} might fail to be deterministic, i.e. there is no guarantee that a Monge map $\phi_t:\R^d\rightarrow\R^d$ exists, such that $X_t=\phi_t(X_0)$, even if the marginal constraints are regular.
-Indeed, one can formally verify this fact by rewriting \eqref{eq:P-splines} as follows:
+A drawback of this method is that a solution of \eqref{eq:P-splines} might fail to be deterministic, i.e. there is no guarantee that a Monge map $\phi_t:\R^d\rightarrow\R^d$ exists, such that $X_t=\phi_t(X_0)$, even if the marginal constraints are regular, see Chewi et al.~\cite{ChClGo+20}.
+In fact, any solution $(X_t)_t$ of \eqref{eq:P-splines} has spline trajectories $t\mapsto X_t(\omega)$ for $\mathbb{P}$-almost all $\omega\in\domain$, which formally follows from rewriting \eqref{eq:P-splines}: